nickhammond/nickhammond/README.md

 # Hi, I'm Nick.

-I’ve been working professionally on the internet building things for over 15 years.
+I’ve been working professionally on the internet building things for almost 20 years.
 I’ve spent most of that time building Rails applications with a strong focus on Developer UX and DevOps.

 More recently I've been helping companies migrate to and from the cloud with tools like Kamal and Terraform.